OSPF vs BGP: Which Routing Protocol to Use?

-The main difference between OSPF vs BGP is that the OSPF is an intra-domain routing protocol using link state routing, and the routing operation is performed inside an autonomous system while BGP is the inter-domain routing protocol that uses path vector routing, with the routing operations performed between two autonomous systems.
+The main difference between OSPF and BGP is that OSPF is an intra-domain routing protocol using link state routing, and the routing operation is performed inside an autonomous system while BGP is the inter-domain routing protocol that uses path vector routing, with the routing operations performed between two autonomous systems.
 Some other distinctions between OSPF vs BGP include:

 |Gateway Protocol||Internal gateway protocol||External gateway protocol|